-Further processing consists of a series of manufacturing steps that follow ore processing and beneficiation.
-It includes the manufacture of non-metallic products such as processed minerals (e.g. graphite and mica).
+Further processing consists of a series of manufacturing steps that follow the extraction and processing of mineral commodities.
+It includes the manufacture of cement and lime.

 Please also separate quantities transferred out for further processing and their value according to three distinct geographic areas: